Transport in Copenhagen

-Transport in Copenhagen and the surrounding area relies on a well established infrastructure making it a hub in Northern Europe thanks to its road and rail networks as well as its international airport.
-Thanks to its many cycle tracks, Copenhagen is considered to be one of the world's most bicycle-friendly cities.
+Transport in Copenhagen and the surrounding area relies on a well-established infrastructure making it a hub in Northern Europe due to its road and rail networks as well as its international airport.
+Thanks to its many cycle tracks, Copenhagen is considered one of the world's most bicycle-friendly cities.
 The metro and S-train systems are key features of the city's well-developed public transport facilities.
 Since July 2000, the Øresund Bridge has served as a road and rail link to Malmö in Sweden.
 The city is also served by ferry connections to Oslo in Norway while its award-winning harbour is an ever more popular port of call for cruise ships.

 Roads

 Copenhagen has a large network of toll-free motorways and public roads connecting different municipalities of the city together and to Northern Europe.
-As in many other cities in Europe traffic is increasing in Copenhagen.
+As in many other cities in Europe, traffic is increasing in Copenhagen.
 The radial arterial roads leading to Copenhagen city centre are critically congested during peak hours.

-In October 2011, heated, political talks of plans about road tolls around Copenhagen in order to combat the car congestion and improve the air quality arose.
+In October 2011, heated political talks arose regarding plans about road tolls around Copenhagen in order to combat the car congestion and improve the air quality.
 Discussions were abandoned in February 2012 due to disagreement of the physical locations of the toll road boundaries and political deadlock.